michael2012z/BitBible/markdown/KJV/files/1Chr.md

 6. And Nogah, and Nepheg, and Japhia,

-7. And Elishama, and Beeliada, and Eliphalet.Beeliada: also called, Eliada
+7. And Elishama, and Beeliada, and Eliphalet.

 8. And when the Philistines heard that David was anointed king over all Israel, all the Philistines went up to seek David.
 And David heard of it, and went out against them.